DaisyFx/DaisyFx/README.md

 ### SubChain

 Allows you to branch the chain to a separate data flow.
-SubChains are executed sequently, in other words, the parent chain will wait for the sub-chain to be completed before continuing.
+SubChains are executed sequentially, in other words, the parent chain will wait for the sub-chain to be completed before continuing.

 ```csharp
 root.SubChain(subChain => subChain